Russell Brand's early life

-He moved to America where he was already making a name for himself, having hosted the MTV Music Awards in his typical controversial manner – calling then-President George W Bush "a retarded cowboy fella", who, in England, "wouldn't be trusted with scissors".
+He moved to America where he was already making a name for himself, having hosted the MTV Music Awards in his typical controversial manner where he made derogatory comments about the then-President George W Bush.